 Access: The access core theme reflects WSU’s commitment to providing an affordable, quality education to communities with significant socioeconomic and cultural differences.

 Learning: The learning core theme is central to WSU’s mission to provide transformative educational experiences and its commitment to support student success at every stage of the student life cycle.

-Community: The community core theme reflects WSU’s role as an educational, cultural and economic leader for the region.
+Community: The community core theme reflects WSU’s role as an educational, cultural and economic steward for the region.

 Strategic Plan Enrollment Target